UniversalDependencies/docs/_xcl/pos/DET.md

 ### Definition

-Determiners are words that modify [nouns](NOUN) or noun phrases and express the reference of the noun phrase in context.
+Determiners are words that modify [nouns](xcl-pos/NOUN) or noun phrases and express the reference of the noun phrase in context.
 That is, a determiner may indicate whether the noun is referring to a definite or indefinite element of a class, to a closer or more distant element, to an element belonging to a specified person or thing, to a particular number or quantity, etc. Under this definition, determiners include _articles_ and _pronominal adjectives_.
-In Classical Armenian, the tag [DET]() is used for:
+In Classical Armenian, the tag [DET](xcl-pos/DET) is used for:
-- demonstrative/possessive particles;
+* demonstrative/possessive particles;
-- pronominal adjectives, including indefinite pronominal adjectives;
+* pronominal adjectives, including indefinite pronominal adjectives;
-- quantifiers.
+* quantifiers.

 Adjectival pronouns and pronominal quantifiers are traditionally included into pronouns.
-However, the tag [PRON]() is reserved for pronouns occurring as the head of a noun phrase in UD.
-Pronominal adjectives of animate and inanimate indefinite pronouns inflect for [Animacy]() and [Definite]() morphological features.
+However, the tag [PRON](xcl-pos/PRON) is reserved for pronouns occurring as the head of a noun phrase in UD.
+Pronominal adjectives of animate and inanimate indefinite pronouns inflect for [Animacy](xcl-feat/Animacy) and [Definite](xcl-feat/Definite) morphological features.

 ### Examples

-- demonstrative/possessive particles: =_ս_/=_s_, =_դ_/=_d_, =_ն_/=_n_
+* demonstrative/possessive particles: =ս/=_s_, =դ/=_d_, =ն/=_n_
-- pronominal adjectives, including indefinite pronominal adjectives: _իմ_/_im_ ‘my’, _ոմն_/_omn_ ‘certain’
+* pronominal adjectives, including indefinite pronominal adjectives: իմ/_im_ ‘my’, ոմն/_omn_ ‘certain’
-- quantifiers: _մի_/_mi_ ‘certain’, _ամենայն_/_amenayn_ ‘every’, _բազում_/_bazowm_ ‘many’
+* quantifiers: մի/_mi_ ‘certain’, ամենայն/_amenayn_ ‘every’, բազում/_bazowm_ ‘many’

 ### References